All posts

 Common AI Agent Setup Mistakes to Avoid

-After setting up 50+ production agents, here are the pitfalls we see repeatedly:
+After setting up 50+ production agents, here are the pitfalls that appear repeatedly:

-- Ignoring context windows — Your agent will hit token limits.
-Plan for it.
+1. Ignoring context windows: Your agent will hit token limits.
+Plan for it with summarization or message truncation.

-- Hardcoding credentials — Use environment variables and secret managers.
+2. Hardcoding credentials: Use environment variables and secret managers.
+Exposed API keys are a common and costly mistake.

-- No error handling — LLM calls fail.
-Build retry logic and fallbacks.
+3. No error handling: LLM calls fail.
+Build retry logic and graceful fallbacks for every tool call.

-- Over-engineering the first version — Start simple.
-Add complexity as needed.
+4. Over-engineering the first version: Start simple.
+Add complexity as real usage reveals what's actually needed.

-- Underestimating costs — Token usage scales non-linearly.
-Budget 3x your estimate.
+5. Underestimating costs: Token usage scales non-linearly.
+Budget 3x your estimate for the first month.

 DIY vs. Managed: Which AI Agent Setup Path Is Right for You?